-The agency signs the Affiliation Agreement and completes all forms prior to the student beginning field education.
+The agency signs the Affiliation Agreement and completes all appropriate forms prior to the student beginning field education.

-The agency provides written confirmation indicating acceptance of students for placement and notifies the School of agency/field instructor changes that may affect students' experiences.
+The agency provides written confirmation indicating acceptance of students for placement and notifies the School of agency/field instructor changes that may affect the student experience.

-The agency is responsible for providing the student with orientation to agency personnel, policies, and procedures.
+The agency is responsible for providing the student with the appropriate orientation to agency personnel, policies, and procedures.

-The agency utilizes the field education curriculum as outlined in Sonia.
-Course syllabi may be provided by the student to facilitate integration of course content.
+The agency utilizes the field education curriculum as outlined on the webpage.
+Course syllabi may be provided by the student to facilitate integration of course content and behaviors.